 It is finished, y’all!
 And oh my gosh, I love it.
 I mean, seriously, I love it.
-This diamond tufted coffee table ottoman is by far my favorite project I’ve ever done, and definitely the nicest piece of furniture I’ve ever made.
+This diamond tufted DIY ottoman coffee table is by far my favorite project I’ve ever done, and definitely the nicest piece of furniture I’ve ever made.

 Does that make me sound prideful and boastful? 🙂 I hope not.
 Really.
-But if it does, then please indulge me just for a bit and allow me just this one day to be prideful and boastful. 😀 Because I’m so stinkin’ excited about how this project turned out!!!
+But if it does, then please indulge me just for a bit and allow me just this one day to be prideful and boastful. 😀 Because I’m so stinkin’ excited about how this tufted ottoman with shelf project turned out!!!

-As I’ve shown you several times, this ottoman from Layla Grayce was my inspiration.
+As I’ve shown you several times, this tufted ottoman with shelf from Layla Grayce was my inspiration.

 The things I loved about that ottoman were:

 The things I didn’t love about that ottoman were: